Ethorbit/nzc-docker/README.md

 Note: you can choose not to host some game servers to avoid having to own all of the games.

 Packages:
-* docker with a minimum version of 24.0.0, build 98fdcd769b
+* docker with a version of 24.0.0, build 98fdcd769b
-* docker-compose with a minimum version of 2.18.1
+* docker-compose with a version of 2.18.1
 * lxcfs (optional)
 * envsubst
 * iptables